Why we have to make the healthy choice the easy choice

 Relevant for: startups and multi-stakeholder groups

 Obesity and malnutrition are complex challenges, but by accelerating innovation in personalised nutrition, we can help to create a healthier and more equitable food system.
 EIT Food, Foodvalley NL and Food Innovation Hub Europe would like you to participate in an exciting new challenge: Personalised Nutrition for All!
 The challenge is a call to action to find innovative solutions to reduce obesity and malnutrition in Europe.
 Six winners will be awarded €30,000 to further develop their solution, opening the possibility for further funding by EIT Food to develop their project and go to market.
-Winners will be announced on 14 October, in advance of World Food Day.
+These multi-stakeholder groups, startups and early-stage solutions are the 2022 award winners.

 Challenging students to create ideas to make healthy eating more appealing